A Writer’s Master List of Fantasy Punk Genres From Magicpunk to Steampunk to Piratepunk

 Arcticpunk: A genre defined by its setting in the extreme North Pole and the indigenous cultures that inhabit the icy corners of the globe, relying on thermal heat and technology powered by the Aurora Borealis.
 (So I made this up for fun for this post, but now I may have to write a story with technology run by magic from the Northern Lights…that has potential).

 Starpunk/Galaxypunk: Punk genre set in space, where ships use starlight to travel between planets and solar systems.
 (This one is basically just Space Opera with magic, but whatever.
-Though the movie Treasure Planet kind has this feel, now that I think about it.
-Cool.)
+Example would be Disney's Treasure Planet.)

 Did I Miss a Punk?